2BDetermined-7034/styleguide/README.md

 ## 8. **JavaDocs**

-At the minimum, `Javadoc` is present for every public class, and every public or protected member of such a class with the exception of objectively self explanatory members.
+At the minimum, `Javadoc` is present for every public class, and every public or protected member of such a class except objectively self-explanatory members.

 ### **8.1 Block Tags**